-Besides the complex procedure, CA prescribes a number of specifications of this action and the treatment of ROS, i.e. RAS.
+Besides the complex procedure, CA prescribes a number of specifications of this action and the treatment of ROS, ie RAS.

 Also, in order to establish ROS, the company does not have to increase the primary capital, because the ROS will be established from the already entered/paid capital.

-If your company has two members with paid shares of 50% each, ROS will be formed from the already existing shares of your members, so ROS will amount to, for example, 10%, while your existing members will have 45% shares left in the capital of the company.
-From the 10% of ROS will be issued to RAS (for example, 10 financial instruments from which each contains a right to acquire 1% of shares in reserved owned shares, in which there are no limitations that one entity can acquire multiple financial instruments) under which owners of RAS can on a particular day purchase shares for a specific price.
+If your company has two members with paid shares of 50% each, ROS will be formed from the already existing shares of your members, so ROS will amount to, for example, 20%, while your existing members will have 40% shares left in the capital of the company.
+From the 20% of ROS will be issued to RAS (for example, 20 financial instruments from which each contains a right to acquire 1% of shares in reserved owned shares, in which there are no limitations that one entity can acquire multiple financial instruments) under which owners of RAS can on a particular day purchase shares for a specific price.
 It must be noted that members of the company do not have a right to remuneration from the company for the shares which were transferred to the company in the name of ROS acquisition.

 Another particularity is the possibility that a single-member company can acquire ROS.
-Thus, even if your company has only one member, you still have a right to choose this option after which the final result will lead to creating a company with multiple members.
+Therefore, even if your company has only one member, you still have a right to choose this option after which the final result will lead to creating a company with multiple members.

-Something that should be specifically noted is that RAS is bound to the owner of rights.
+Something that should be noted is that RAS is bound to the owner of rights.
 In other words, RAS cannot be pledged nor inherited.
 For example, if you as the owner of rights of RAS have appointed your employee John Doe, that employee cannot pledge RAS.

 The primary advantage of this system is that it is designed in a way that increases the hard work and interest of employees to achieve the best results for the company.